DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

-# Raspberry Pi DIY OS Essentials
+# TL;DR Raspberry Pi DIY OS Essentials
 This very high level document assumes you know a lot of things and does not go into detail.
 If you need more step-by-step instructions, start with [here](index.md).

 ## Boot partition